jasielmacedo/steam-microtransaction-api/README.md

 To save time and money, I decided to create one unique code to help game developers to implement microtransactions quickly.

-With this repository you can use Heroku to deploy your own api without problem.
-See [Heroku git deploy](https://devcenter.heroku.com/articles/git)
+With this repository you can use Heroku or Digital Ocean to deploy your own api with few clicks.
+See [Heroku git deploy](https://devcenter.heroku.com/articles/git) or [Digital Ocean Deploy](https://docs.digitalocean.com/products/app-platform/quickstart/#destroy-an-app)

 ## How to start the API?